Kerchner’s

 mutation rate per marker per transmission event of the genetic markers being

-used and the number of mutational differences observed in their respective haplotypes which is then used to determine how far back in
+used and the number of mutational differences observed in their respective

-TMRCA - See Time to Most Recent
+- See Time to Most Recent Common Ancestor.

 Traits - Ways of looking, thinking,